qpdf/qpdf/manual/json.rst

    change would be any change that involves removal of a key, a change to the format of data pointed to by a key, or a semantic change that requires a different interpretation of a previously existing key.
+Note that, starting with version 2, the JSON version also appears in the ``"jsonversion"`` field of the first element of ``"qpdf"`` field.

-   With a specific qpdf JSON version, future versions of qpdf are free to add additional keys but not to remove keys or change the type of object that a key points to.
+   Within a specific qpdf JSON version, future versions of qpdf are free to add additional keys but not to remove keys or change the type of object that a key points to.
+That means that consumers of qpdf JSON should ignore keys they don't know about.

 Documentation
    The :command:`qpdf` command can be invoked with the